#path-finding #navigation #system #artificial-intelligence #avoidance #game-ai #hash-map

 Overview

-landmass has three major components: Archipelagos, Islands and Agents.
-An Archipelago is composed of several Islands, as well as the Agents that travel across those Islands.
+landmass has four major components: Archipelagos, Islands, Agents, and Characters.
+An Archipelago is composed of several Islands, as well as the Agents and Characters that travel across those Islands.
 Each Island holds a single navigation mesh.
 Each game character (controlled by AI) should correspond to one Agent.
+Player characters or other characters not controlled by AI should correspond to one Character.
 To start using landmass:

 1. Create an Archipelago.